tlswg/tls13-spec/draft-ietf-tls-tls13.md

 is consistent with the server being able to ask for client authentication after the handshake is complete (see {{post-handshake-authentication}}).
-When offering PSK support, the PreSharedKeyExtension will be used instead of (or in addition to) the KeyShare extension as specified above.
+When offering PSK support, the "pre_shared_key" extension will be used instead of (or in addition to) the "key_share" extension as specified above.

 IMPORTANT NOTE: The security properties for 0-RTT data (regardless of